pyside/pyside2-setup/sources/pyside2/doc/tutorials/datavisualize/add_chart.rst

 place a QChart.
 As a first step, try including only this without any data to plot.

-Make the following changes to :code:`main_widget.py` from the previous chapter to add a QChartView:
+Make the following highlighted changes to :code:`main_widget.py` from the previous chapter to add a QChartView:

 .. literalinclude:: datavisualize5/main_widget.py
    :linenos:
-   :diff: datavisualize4/main_widget.py
+   :lines: 40-
+   :emphasize-lines: 2-3,6,22-37,48-51